uditpd3000/uditpd3000/README.md

-- 🌱 I’m currently exploring Web development and Machine Learning
+- 🌱 I’m currently exploring Full stack development and and .....
 - 📫 You can reach out to me through email: uditp20@iitk.ac.in
-- 👀 Interested in Web Development🐥
 - ⚡ I may look normal but deepdown i am full of bugs(wanna contribute? 😁)
 <br>